-- 12. Watchmen may be allowed to designate one individual by name who will be authorized to accept dispatch for them.
+- Watchmen either personally or through their supervisory sergeant must be allowed to accept job assignments between 11:00 A.M. and 12:30 P.M. for the following dispatch period. - 12.
+Watchmen may be allowed to designate one individual by name who will be authorized to accept dispatch for them.
 The answering service must be advised of the designated individual's name in writing.
 The designated individual who accepts the dispatch will not relieve the watchman of any liability, or the watchman shall be subject to any disciplinary action for a violation. - 13.
-Any watchman who is not dispatched by the 11:00 A.M. deadline will not be required to remain on the availability list provided, unless the watchman requests to remain on the list. - 14.
-All watchmen returning from vacation or authorized leaves of absence will have 40 hours added to the check-in time for each week the watchman was off work.
-Watchmen will be assigned the average check-in hours on the date of their return from illness or injury exceeding seven days. - 15.
+Any watchman who is not dispatched by the 12:30 P.M. deadline will not be required to remain on the availability list provided, unless the watchman requests to remain on the list. - 14.
+All watchmen returning from vacation will have 40 hours added to the check-in time. - 15.
 The Dispatcher will credit hours to a watchman, who has been dispatched but not yet worked, for subsequent job assignments. - 16.
 When a watchman calls a replacement, the answering service will dispatch the next available watchman to that job and then notify the Employer.